katsar0v/wordpress-headless-template/README.md

 ## Accessing PhpMyAdmin

-PhpMyAdmin is running on http://localhost:9900
+PhpMyAdmin is running on http://localhost:9900 (login details are in `docker-compose.yml`)